Weakest Link in Your Supply Chain

 Establish checks and balances to manage risk across the ecosystem

-To effectively protect an ecosystem, companies should consider security from the beginning.
-Firms need to establish rules to evaluate the security control measures and practices of supply chain partners and vendors before onboarding.
-Security requirements can be made a part of contracts to ensure they are binding.
+To effectively protect an ecosystem, companies need to establish rules to evaluate the security control measures and practices of supply chain partners and vendors before onboarding.
+Security requirements can be made a part of contracts with third-party providers for software, hardware and services to explicitly demand that the providers have a commitment to securing their own environments.
+Vendors must be mandated to practice third-party static code analysis, regular security scanning of local and cloud-based environments, DevSecOps and integrity check of codes.
 Further security risks are also posed by the vendor’s additional tier of suppliers, which are often invisible to others in the network.

 Organizations can use a tiering system to classify these partners into different risk categories based on their profiles.
 This helps companies decide the level of engagement they can have with the vendors and partners without a risk of security breaches.